AURORA VILLAGE CENTER

 King County (Shoreline), Washington

 On March 29, 1974, a 2-level (71,000 square foot) Nordstrom was dedicated.
 It was the first unit in the Seattle-based chain to be built as a bona fide Nordstrom department store (earlier locations had operated under the Best's Apparel and Nordstrom Best banners).
-A parking deck was also built adjacent to the new Nordstrom.
+A parking deck was built adjacent to the new Nordstrom.

 Shopping centers in the AURORA VILLAGE trade area included NORTHGATE CENTER (1950) {4.6 miles south, in King County (Seattle)}, AURORA SQUARE (1967) {2.2 miles southwest, in King County (Shoreline)} and ALDERWOOD MALL (1979) {4.7 miles northeast, in Snohomish County (Lynnwood)}.

-Lucky Stores and Pay 'n Save Drug moved from mall-based stores into a freestanding structure; this built west of the Ernst Home Center.
+Lucky Stores and Pay 'n Save Drug moved from mall-based stores into a freestanding structure; this built east of the Ernst Home Center.
 The grocery store and pharmacy were open for business by 1977.
 AURORA VILLAGE was enclosed and climate-controlled soon after.
 Work commenced in March 1979 and was completed in 1980.
-New retail area flanked mall entrances.
-Moreover, the Luxury Theatres Aurora Village 4 was installed in mall space vacated by Lucky Stores.
-The multiplex showed first features on December 12, 1980.

-The mall was re-sold in 1989, with the buyer being the Portland-based Pan Pacific Development Corporation.
-By this time, the complex was in a downward spiral.
-Pan Pacific planned a renovation, whereby the moribund mall would be demolished, leaving its two anchors standing.
-These would be worked into a new 777,000 square foot shopping mall with two levels of retail, a food court, multiplex cinema and over 140 stores and services.
+In 1987, the complex was sold to the Lynnwood, Washington-based Northwest Building Corporation.
+Again, renovation plans were announced that never come to fruition.
+The mall was re-sold in 1989.
+The British Columbia-based Pan Pacific Development Corporation became its new proprietor.
+Pan Pacific planned a major renovation, whereby the moribund mall would be demolished, leaving its two anchors standing.
+These would be worked into a 777,000 square foot, upscale mall with two levels of retail, a food court, multiplex cinema and over 140 stores and services.

 Financing for the project was never secured.
-The mall fell into disrepair and became a haven for crime.
-Frederick & Nelson pulled up stakes in September 1991, starting an inline store exodus.
+Frederick & Nelson pulled up stakes in September 1991, setting off a store exodus.
 Nordstrom, the mall's final operational store, went dark on May 30, 1992.
-New York City-based Citicorp, acquired the property by loan default in October 1992.
-They decided to raze the entire structure, with demolition commencing in late 1993.
+New York City-based Citicorp acquired the property by loan default in October 1992.
+They transferred the past-its-prime property to an agent, Lynnwood, Washington-based First Western Development.

 Sources: